 (C1.1) Is there board-level oversight of climate-related issues within your organization?
-Yes

-(C1.1a) Identify the position(s) of the individual(s) on the board with responsibility for climate-related issues.
+(C1.1a) Identify the position(s) (do not include any names) of the individual(s) on the board with responsibility for climate-related issues.

-Position of individual(s) Please explain Board/Executive The Audit Committee of the Board of Directors has the highest level of oversight over risk management for the company.
+Position of Please explain individual(s)

+Board-level The Audit Committee of the Board of Directors has the highest level of oversight committee over risk management for the company.
 The annual enterprise risk assessment process includes identifying risks that would impact the company's achievement of strategic objectives.
 Thus, the assessment would consider climate-related risks as part of the enterprise risk management process.